KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

     }
 })
 ```
-### Blending sensor inputs
+### Blending sensor inputs @unplugged
-We now have multiple directions of inputs from the controller.
-This will require to blend both inputs together to give one value to be sent for each motor.
-From this how we send messages will change slightly.
+We now have 2 inputs from the controller.
+We wil blend these together to give the different speeds for the motors.
+We will then need send 2 messages, one for each motor speed, rather than a simple "Forwards" or "Reverse" command.

-### Step 26
+### Step 25
 To make sure both inputs are working on the same scale, let make sure the mapping of both are done before any maths is taken place.
 Duplicate one of the ``||variables:set mappedDrive||`` block and place after the button A if statement.
 Change the mapped range 90 to -90, and -100 to 100